sils/CV/README.md

 Paragraph
 =========

-After freetime-founding the coala analyzer OS project with more than 500 contributors, Lasse mentored 5 GSoC students and administered >40 mentors in various open source projects.
-He also forges high quality software and conducts talks and workshops for his clients/at conferences around the world while founding his startup GitMate.io to improve software developer tooling.
+After founding the coala Open Source project with more than a thousand contributors, Lasse founded several startups and a nonprofit, getting his first entrepreneurial expertise.

+With VIPERdev.io he is truly becoming a serial entrepreneur: the company gets innovative digital products for their clients to the market within 8 weeks each.

 Abstract
 ========